STW-Technic-LP/redis-messenger/README.md

 As per redis pub/sub functionality, messages are not stored in memory.
 If a message was sent to a channel that has no one listening, the message won't be queued, it will just be lost.

+This package has but one dependency, and that is the lovely [node_redis](https://github.com/NodeRedis/node_redis).

 ## Install

 npm install redis-messenger